Published on Feb 9, 2025

 If you are heavily sought after, you will likely receive financial aid (depending on the program/division) and coach advocacy in the admissions process.

-Student-athletes who choose to attend an athletic safety school often have a very positive college experience.
+Student-athletes who choose to attend an athletic safety school often have a very positive college athletic experience.
 They receive a ton of support resources, athletic department and coach attention, and potential career networking in the future.
 Leadership opportunities abound, as do campus-wide recognition.

 Whether the goal is to earn an athletic scholarship to your best athletic fit school or gain entrance into an academic fit school, narrowing down the list of schools to find the best college fit will help you make the best-informed choice as you navigate the process.
 Ultimately, this careful attention will help to make sure you are 100% confident in your school choice when committing to a school!